Chapter 2: Building Your First Web Server

 The use of ... specifies that the path parameter is always required.
 Unlike query parameters, path parameters cannot have default values.

-The Path function accepts the following arguments:
+The Path function accepts the following commonly used arguments:

 Query Parameters